 - When is it done? it will turn golden brown and crisp and the bottom will sound hollow when lightly tapped.
-For this you need to

 - Baking stone: I never baked it on a baking stone but I know people that use it.
-They use a piece of parchment paper to stretch and dimple the risen dough instead of a baking sheet, and use a pizza peel to slide the paper into the oven.
+They use a piece of parchment paper to stretch and dimple the risen dough instead of a baking sheet and use a pizza peel to slide the paper into the oven.